alexa/ask-sdk-controls/doc/userGuide.md

 ## 1.1.
 Purpose of this user guide

-In this user guide, we’ll show you the fundamental concepts of Controls framework by taking you through a practical, step-by-step tutorial on how to create a simple skill using Controls from the existing templates (Hello World and Fruit Shop).
+In this user guide, we’ll show you the fundamental concepts of the Controls Framework by taking you through a practical, step-by-step tutorial on how to create a simple skill using Controls from the existing templates (Hello World and Fruit Shop).
 In the first half of this guide (sections 1-4) we’ll detail the code in each template, so you have a solid understanding of a Control's skill architecture and components.
-In the second half of this user guide (sections 5-6), you will find in-depth explanations of how to build skills using Controls framework from the ground up.
+In the second half of this user guide (sections 5-6), you will find in-depth explanations of how to build skills using Controls Framework from the ground up.

 ## 1.2.
 Purpose of the Controls Framework